Hanzo253/Music-Player-V2/README.md

 ## Upcoming Changes

-- I will make this app responsive
+- I will make this app responsive.
-- I am going to think of a solution to allow users to click on the songs in the song list and make the music player play it.
-- I plan on changing the design of the alert to give it some more style
+- I plan on changing the design of the alert to give it some more style.